Skip to main content

 Now that you have created the app, it is time to link to BeetleboxCI.

-1. To connect your GitHub account.
-Click on your profile on the right hand side of the BeetleboxCI webapp and select the Settings button.
+1. Click on your profile on the right hand side of the BeetleboxCI webapp and select the Settings button.

-2. In the Settings tab select Linked Organisations.
-Under GitHub App Settings, fill in the following information:
+2. In the Settings tab select Linked Organisations and then the Github tab.
+Under GitHub Integration Settings, fill in the following information:

 • App Id - the App ID that can be found in the GitHub App settings page.